A Convex Method of Generalized State Estimation using Circuit-theoretic Node-breaker Model: Related Work

 where the state vector $x=[V^R_1,V^I_1,...,V^R_N,V^I_N]$ contains real and imaginary bus voltages. $n_{rtu}, n_{pmu},$ and $n_{sw}$ represent the noise/error terms for RTUs, PMUs, and switches, respectively.
 Also, ${w,\alpha,\beta,\gamma}$ are weights on each measurement model to represent a level of uncertainty, the selection of which will be discussed in Section \ref{sec: sensitivity}.

 The use of the WLAV objective is inspired by the assumption that the data errors are sparsely distributed amongst the total measurement set since anomalies are rare in reality.
 As it minimizes the L1-norm objective, the WLAV estimator enforces a sparse vector of 'noise terms' that matches the sparse population of measurement errors.
-Large non-zero values only appear on locations with anomalous \statusmeass{} and \contmeass, whereas the solution fits other high-quality measurements, providing robust estimates.
+Large non-zero values only appear on locations with bad continuous data and wrong switch statuses, whereas the solution fits other high-quality measurements, providing robust estimates.

 Mathematically, the formulation in \eqref{eq:GSE} is a \textit{linear programming (LP)} problem, which is guaranteed to converge to a global optimum under the hold of certain conditions.
 The practical challenge stems from the non-differentiable L1 terms in the objective.
 To efficiently deal with the problem-solving, we first converted the objective function to a differential form: